ShunSakurai/asana-navigator/README.md

 - [ ] Use tool tips with black background

 #### Others:
-- [ ] Write an options page to enable/disable each feature
+- [x] Write an options page to enable/disable each feature
-- [ ] Take screenshots and capture video
+- [x] Take screenshots for Chrome Web Store

 ### Maybe later:
 - [ ] Create subtasks in bulk